rahulgopinath/rahulgopinath.github.io/_posts/2022-07-02-generalized-ll-parser.markdown

 as a linked list with the current stack_top on the top.
 With multiple alternatives being explored together, we actually have a tree structure, but the leaf nodes only know about their parent (not the reverse).
-For convenience, we use a wrapper for the callstack, where we define a few book keeping functions.
+For convenience, we use a wrapper for the call-stack, where we define a few book keeping functions.
 First the initialization of the call stack.

 <!--